safops/MCBCMassacre/.github/README.md

 The Creator hears every prayer but does not intervene in human activities, this enables you to do whatever you want.
 When you cannot do something human nature is to escalate their actions until they achieve their desired result.
 This is one of the reasons He never intervenes.

 That doesn’t mean He doesn’t hear prayers or doesn’t create solutions before the problem exists.
 This massacre was engineered by the CIA to circumvent every single solution already in place.
 So the Creator had to listen to prayers from people waiting to die, and He gets infuriated [When the Doves Cry](https://music.youtube.com/watch?v=FcKE-1NlNlg&feature=share).

-# What’s He Going to do Now?
-It starts with the [ringing of the bell.](Misc/bell_ringing.md).

-The Creator does not ever want to see death.
-He understands it happens, accidents always will.
-But the CIA and others around the world are a leading cause of death in humans.
-They have to disappear now.

 # Our Social Media
 Starting August 5, 2023 you can get updates by simply reading the commit logs to this repo.
 They are the most secure outlet we have at the moment.